 However, using sous vide techniques does not mean that you have to give up the delicious sear on a steak.
 When the food is ready to be served, it can be pan-seared or charred quickly on the stove without risking over- or under-cooking.

 Sous vide cooking can use a variety of different pieces of equipment.
 At its most basic, sous vide cooking requires something to create the vacuum seal for the food, a container for the water bath, and a device to regulate the water temperature.

 There are a variety of techniques that work well for vacuum sealing.
 Special vacuum sealer devices work perfectly for this.
 However, if you don’t have a vacuum sealer, this water displacement technique also works well.

 Many commercially available sous vide appliances consist of both the water temperature regulator and a container to hold the water and food.
 However, sometimes these devices are too big for a home kitchen.
 Also, I personally don’t like dedicating counter space to an appliance that I don’t use all the time.

-> In those cases, home cooks who want to experiment with sous vide may be satisfied using an insulated water container like a beer cooler or a large pot, and a separate water temperature regulator.
-Regulators are relatively compact and, at under $100, often very affordable.
+In those cases, home cooks who want to experiment with sous vide may be satisfied using an insulated water container like a beer cooler or a large pot, and a separate water temperature regulator.
+Regulators are relatively compact and often very affordable.

-> Now that you have an introduction to sous vide cooking, you can confidently go and begin experimenting, whether using established recipes or by discovering your own ways of doing things.
+Now that you have an introduction to sous vide cooking, you can confidently go and begin experimenting, whether using established recipes or by discovering your own ways of doing things.
 Since sous vide techniques are just now arriving in home kitchens, you can expect a continual flow of new recipes in the near future.